Asgaroth

-Asgaroth was a Spanish black metal band from Barcelona, Spain, formed in 1995.
+Asgaroth was a Spanish black metal band formed in Barcelona in 1995.
 It started as a one man-project by Lord Lupus.
 Their international attention increased after their second album release, Red Shift, through Peaceville.

 Peaceville Records

-After working with Hell Awaits and Abstract Emotions for their previous productions, the band decided to send copies of the personal recordings for their Red Shift album to different record labels, including the independent record label Peaceville Records.
+After working with Hell Awaits and Abstract Emotions, the band sent copies of their Red Shift album to different record labels, including Peaceville Records.

-The British label was one of the first to respond positively to the recordings of the album and decided to sign the band for three editions.
-After the first 1,000 copies were sold, they went ahead and recorded a second edition to give the record a wider presentation.
+The British label signed the band for three editions.
+After the first 1,000 copies were sold, they released a second edition.

-For the summer of 2003, the band had already plans of making a new production, but the release dates for My Dying Bride and Katatonia new albums, scheduled preliminarily for June of the same year, caused a delay, so the record label decided to give the band more time to prepare another release.
-During that time, the band continued performing live in different shows and festivals with bands such as Cradle Of Filth.
+For the summer of 2003, the band planned to make a new record, but the release dates for My Dying Bride and Katatonia new albums, scheduled for June of that year, caused a delay, so the label gave the band more time to prepare another release.
+During that time, the band performed live in shows and festivals with bands such as Cradle Of Filth.

 Split-up

-The official split-up occurred in 2007 after their tour with Type O Negative when the band posted on their Myspace page, in a way to say goodbye to their fans, a blog entry that they named "Farewell Asgaroth" in which they stated their decision of breaking up.
+The official split-up occurred in 2007 after their tour with Type O Negative, when the band posted on their Myspace page a blog entry titled "Farewell Asgaroth", in which they stated their decision to break up.

-After the split-up, the band decided to post on their MySpace site two first stage pre-studio demos to anticipate the unreleased upcoming album of the band.
+After the split-up, the band posted two first stage pre-studio demos on their MySpace to anticipate the unreleased upcoming album of the band.